AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 :c:macro:`kOfxImageEffectFrameVarying`
 property set in the clip preferences action is used to flag this.

-A counter example is a solid colour generator.
+A counterexample is a solid colour generator.
 If it has no animating parameters, the image generated at frame 0 will be the same as the image generated at any other frame.
-Intellegent hosts can render a single frame and cache that for use at all other times.
+Intelligent hosts can render a single frame and cache that for use at all other times.

-On the other hand, a plugin that generates random noise at each frame, and seeds its random number generator with the render time, will create different images at different times.
+On the other hand, a plugin that generates random noise at each frame and seeds its random number generator with the render time will create different images at different times.
 The host cannot render a single frame and cache that for use at subsequent times.